 What are the hazards?
 Who might be harmed?
 What are you already doing?
 What further action is necessary?
 Action by whom and by when?
-Date Complete d/Outcom e Staff returning form holidays (including travel abroad) All staff and pupils School will advise staff to follow government requirements for people returning from some countries to quarantine for 14 days on their return.
+Date Complete d/Outcom e their return.
 The latest guidance on quarantine can be accessed at coronavirus (COVID-19): how to self-isolate when you travel to the UK.
-Staff advised June 2020 Clinically extremely vulnerable pupils and staff Staff/pupils Parents and staff to follow medical advice if in this category Read the current advice on shielding &amp; COVID-19 - 'shielding' guidance for children and young people.
-Staff in this category to be contacted by SBL SBL w/b 13 th July Clinically vulnerable individuals (including pregnant staff) Staff/pupils Parents and staff to follow medical advice if in this category Read the clinically-vulnerable people &amp; COVID-19 - 'shielding' guidance for children and young people.
+Clinically extremely vulnerable pupils and staff Staff/pupils Parents and staff to follow medical advice if in this category Read the current advice on shielding & COVID-19 - 'shielding' guidance for children and young people.
+Staff in this category to be contacted by SBL, will not be in school until review at Easter.
+Clinically vulnerable individuals (including pregnant staff) Staff/pupils Parents and staff to follow medical advice if in this category Read the clinically-vulnerable people & COVID-19 - 'shielding' guidance for children and young people.
 SBL to speak to these staff and discuss concerns they have.
-SBL w/b 13 th July.
+All have been advised that they may wear face coverings and that they should maintain 2 metres distance from pupils.
 Safeguarding Pupils Schools should consider revising their child protection policy to reflect the return of more pupils.
 Changes to building use being safe for pupils & staff- e.g. storage, one way systems, floor tape Staff/pupils by being unfamiliar with new layout of school The Fire Risk assessment must be updated if changes are made to the use of rooms or escape routes eg through measures to provide segregation of routes.
-Consider providing risk assessment for changes resulting in unfamiliar configurations.
-N.Smith Staff meeting 1 st September
+Specifically revise Fire evacuation routes and drill New fire drills New first aid guidance Covid symptoms report Covid symptoms action sheet Fire drill complete d 20.10.20 Ensure fire, first aid and other Health & Safety needs are met and that all risk assessments have been updated